-What Makes them So Sensitive?
+What Makes the Skin on the Neck and Décolletage So Sensitive?

 Thin Skin Structure